kibomamoses/Slideai/README.md

 # AI Slide Generator

-A web application built with Flask that generates PowerPoint presentations using OpenAI's GPT-3 model and integrates images from Pexels.
+A web application built with Flask that generates PowerPoint presentations using OpenAI's GPT-3.5 model and integrate images from Pexels.

 ## Table of Contents